-Every student who walks through Tynemet’s doors is different, and their well-being is our number one priority.
-We want all students to flourish and excel while helping you develop confidence, self-motivation, independence and life skills.
-That’s why our Additional Learning Support (ALS) Team is here for you every step of the way.
-Our ALS services provide support, guidance and advice alongside your studies, and are available to everyone – no matter what level you’re studying at or already receive another form of support.
+Every student that walks through our door is different!
+We want ALL students to flourish and excel while developing confidence, self-motivation, independence, and life skills.
+That’s why our Additional Learning Support (ALS) team is here for you every step of the way.
+Our ALS services provide support, guidance, and advice alongside your studies, and are available to everyone – no matter what level you’re studying at or already receive another form of support.
 Whether you need a little extra help with your studies, specialist equipment, or a chat, the team is here and will create a personalised support package for you.

 The kind of support we can give you includes:

-These are just examples, and if you’d like to talk about any support that hasn’t been outlined or support you feel you would benefit from, come along to one of our open events, call us on 0191 229 5000 or get in touch via email: email@example.com
+These are just some examples.
+If you would like to talk about any support that hasn’t been outlined or support you feel you would benefit from, come along to one of our open events, call us on 0191 229 5000 or get in touch via email: email@example.com

 At TyneMet, we offer foundation learning to those with learning difficulties or disabilities, where they are given access to a range of learning, life and work experiences at a pace that suits them – with all of the support they need.